Angular vs React 2026: Complete Framework Guide

 Bundle Size and Performance

 Angular’s larger baseline includes what React requires as add-ons.
-The raw numbers are misleading without context.

 Angular ships ~140KB gzipped; React ships ~45KB.
 But Angular includes routing, forms, and HTTP.
 React needs additional libraries to match.